sano-m38/pythonproject/README.md

 - The diagram organizes system functionality into 7 methods across two classes, clearly distinguishing between operations that:

 Act on the class itself (class methods), Operate on individual objects (instance methods) and Perform utility tasks without relying on object state (static methods).
+Finally, I created one additional method for the User class contrary to the total number of methods mentioned in the above figure.

 <img width="653" height="717" alt="Screenshot 2026-03-20 150228" src="https://github.com/user-attachments/assets/154f7f6f-c1b6-4ec4-8a81-fa0363f570fc" />